 In addition to stating the amount of money to be held, and designating the escrowee, the agreement should include a detailed description of the work to be done and a list of the documents the seller will furnish to prove that the work was completed properly and that the contractors have been fully paid.

-The agreement may also include a description of the warranties you will receive from the contractors, if any, and any other terms to be met before the escrow company may disburse the balance of the sale proceeds to the seller.
+The agreement might also include a description of the warranties you will receive from the contractors, if any, and any other terms to be met before the escrow company can disburse the balance of the sale proceeds to the seller.